caiocvelasco/caiocvelasco.github.io/index.md

 I also bring a strong engineering background, with hands-on experience building production analytics systems using **Python, SQL, dbt, Snowflake, Databricks, Redshift, and AWS** — allowing me to work from reliable data foundations through modeling, measurement, and decision-making.

+- **Academic Training:**
-I am a **Mechanical Engineer from UFRJ**, where I graduated *cum laude*, and hold a **Master’s in Economics & Public Policy from UCLA**, with further doctoral training in Economics at **Tilburg University** in the Netherlands.
-My academic background includes **Econometrics, Causal Inference, Statistics, and Data Science**.
+    - **Mechanical Engineer from UFRJ**, where I graduated *cum laude* and was awarded the General Electric Schoalrship.
+    - **Master in Economics & Public Policy from UCLA**, awarded the Lemann Foundation Scholarship and the Luskin Scholarship.
+    - Further doctoral training in Economics at **Tilburg University** in the Netherlands, awarded the Koopman's Scholarship.
 - **Current Focus:**
     - deepening my work in **Experimentation, Causal Inference, and Causal Machine Learning**,
     - developing **Mathematics & Statistics Foundations for Causal Machine Learning**, an educational project connecting probability, statistical inference, econometrics, and modern causal methods.